Pharmr/almace-scaffolding/_app/_pages/about.md

 Get meds and have them shipped to you

 # 📲
-Check in on the regular
+Check in on the regular via our app

 # 💬
 Ask your doctor questions as they arise

 # 🏄
-Reup or refill & keep cruising
+Reup or refill when you're low & keep cruising
 <br>

 # Why